Location: Lee-Chin Family Gallery Opening Reception: Thursday, May 25, 5pm-7pm Artist Walk & Talk: Saturday, May 27, 2pm

 In celebration of Canada’s 150th anniversary, professional and amateur makers are invited to submit a quilted square to be included in the Canadian Sesquicentennial Quilt that shares their ideas and memories about their region, and of what it means to be Canadian.
 Submissions are being sought from across Canada until April 30, 2017.

-Call for Submissions: The Canadian Sesquicentennial Quilt – Deadline: April 30, 2017 English
+Call for Submissions: The Canadian Sesquicentennial Quilt – Deadline EXTENDED: June 15, 2017 English

 Garden of Chimes